Confidential — Acquisition Brief The Deal Sheet · Feb 2026

 Supermarket Chain Consolidation (Medium likelihood)

-Owner Relationship Dependency (High likelihood)
+Owner Departure Impact on Relationships (High likelihood)

 03 — Valuation Assessment